 Still Perch Beneath the Florida Sky by Kathy Corey is a piece that invites you into a quiet moment of observation—an encounter with nature rendered in oil on linen at a modest 20 by 16 inches.
 The painting centers on a Mangrove Cuckoo, a bird whose subtle beauty and reserved nature have long captured my attention.

 This bird is portrayed perched calmly on a slender branch, set against a backdrop of clear, expansive Florida sky.
 Its plumage commands focus with a vivid orange torso contrasted by deeper brown markings on its wings and head.
 The tail feathers offer a striking pattern of black and white, adding a graphic element that draws the eye.
 Sparse green leaves cling to the branch, bringing a natural freshness to the composition without overwhelming the scene.
 The overall effect is one of quiet presence and stillness—a snapshot of a fleeting, serene moment in a coastal habitat.
 Her inspiration for this work grows from a series dedicated to the Mangrove Cuckoo, a species native to the Florida Keys.
 These birds are elusive by nature, often settling quietly in dense mangroves where their discreet song punctuates the air.
 Their slender forms, distinctive markings, and low, croaking calls have been sources of both fascination and challenge.
 The bird’s tendency to remain still for extended periods captures that sense of peaceful watchfulness beneath the vast Florida sky.
 Technically, the process demanded close attention to the bird’s unique traits: the contrast between its buffy underside and darker upper plumage, the detailed black-and-yellow bill, and especially the tail’s bold patterning.
 Balancing the intricate textures of feathers with the simplicity of the sky and foliage was key to conveying the quiet dignity of this often-overlooked species.
 Still Perch Beneath the Florida Sky stands as more than a naturalistic study; it is an homage to the subtleties of life on Florida’s coastal edge.
 She hopes it evokes for you not just the image of a bird, but a moment of calm connection—a reminder of the delicate ecosystems thriving quietly, often out of sight, and the patience it takes to truly see them.
+Captured Flowers is a vivid exploration of elegance and history, encapsulated within the confines of a canvas.
+This recent work of mine delves into the enchanting world of perfume bottles—their forms and the stories they tell, poised against a dark backdrop that accentuates their individual personas.

 At the forefront are three distinct perfume bottles, each an ode to the art of luxury.
 To the left stands a square bottle with a striking rectangular stopper, where light dances across its transparent finish, playing with the warm amber liquid nestled inside.
 Its presence is both bold and refined, demanding admiration for its architectural form.
 The central piece is a more modest yet equally captivating bottle, crowned with a rounded top.
 Its subdued color palette whispers subtlety, encouraging a journey inward, as it forms a bridge between its companions.
 Meanwhile, on the right, rests the iconic Chanel No. 5 bottle.
 Its classic rectangular design, paired with an ornate cap and its storied label, conjures the timeless elegance synonymous with its name.
 The interplay of light and shadow brings the painting to life, transforming glass and liquid into storytelling elements that invite the viewer to look closer.
 The painting's depth is enhanced by the intricate details captured in every reflection, turning a still life into a dynamic conversation between material and memory.
 Creating Captured Flowers was a labor of love, inspired by the compelling history and artistry embedded in perfume making.
 It was an exercise not only in capturing the essence of the physical bottles but in reviving the stories they hold—from the intimate connections they inspire to the timeless allure they radiate.
 The process itself challenged my perception of detail and realism.
 Capturing not just the external beauty but the very aura of these bottles required a delicate balance of patience and precision—a journey into the textures and transparencies that define them.
 This artwork beckons not just to those who appreciate art but also to lovers of history and luxury, forging a space where aesthetics and storytelling beautifully intertwine.
-Through Captured Flowers, I invite you to see beyond the surface, to uncover the elegance of daily rituals and the luxury in the everyday—a gentle reminder of the beauty in the details we often overlook.
-"Serenade of the Setting Sun" by Kathy Corey
+Through Captured Flowers, I invite you to see beyond the surface, to uncover the elegance of daily rituals and the luxury in the everyday—a gentle reminder of the beauty in the details we often overlook. |

 WelcomeWelcome to B Extraordinaire Gallery, A Place for Artists to Share and Sell Art.
 Archives